bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/victor-carmine.md

 referred to by the public as Sentinels.
 From the article on Sentinels we also learn that they seem to be defying their programming.
 [Dr. Lee MD](lee-md) writes in the Daily Whisper about synths used for [very sinister purposes](../website/tdw-bloodredspectacles).

+### Interview & E.V.E's Genesis

+An [interview](../for-sof/carmine_interview) later recovered takes place in 2037 between Victor Carmine and an unknown journalist.
+This is shortly after the transition to Nex Gen, which happened after the "Cradle Crash" at Arc/Hive.
+In the last tab of the recovered interview, his assistant interrupts.
+Carmine insists she tells the both of them what happened.
+We learn that the company was responsible for [Dallus Lauren](../characters/dallus-lauren) ending up in a catatonic state.
+His son [Ren](../characters/ren) has recently activated [E.V.E.](../characters/eve), who now wants to speak to Victor.
+Upon hearing this, he shoots the interviewer, ending the interview.

 ### Mindstream